shirsi3/Classification-using-Random-Forest/README.md

   - `load_dataset(file_path)`: Function to load the dataset.
   - `preprocess_dataset(dataset)`: Function for dataset preprocessing.
   - Additional functions for model training, evaluation, and visualization.

-*Note: This script provides a comprehensive approach to applying a Decision Tree Classifier, from data preprocessing to model evaluation and visualization.
-For detailed usage and code explanations, refer to comments within the script.*